Pnski/Anno1800ModDoku/Session/session.md

 session.toggleResidentView()

-goes into first Person mode to current sele
+goes into first Person mode to current selected Building

+session.killGameObject()

+forces ruins to current selected Object (Player or NPC).
+Does not Work on stuff like Emperor Ketemas buildings.